 - If you had a balance on multiple eWallets, the balances have been combined on this one "gift card," which will transfer to the new eWallet you create.

 - Once complete, you may print a paper voucher for your child to bring to school, or we can look up your child's eWallet by their name.

 Come to Our Book Fair

-We look forward to welcoming parents and family members at the following community shopping times, when adults may shop by themselves before pickup or with their children after pickup.
+We look forward to welcoming students, parents, and family members at the following community shopping times.

 If you are interested in volunteering at the Book Fair, please email Sarah Bobo to learn more.

 To support the health and well-being of our entire community, all visitors must be able to pass our daily symptom screening for visitors prior to entering campus.
 More specifically, in the last 10 days if you have been diagnosed with COVID, experienced any COVID-like symptoms, or have been a close contact of someone diagnosed with COVID, please do not enter the building.